 The Finish Area is to be completely fenced in.
 Any unauthorized entry must be prevented.

-USA: At National Level Events - For competitors who have finished their runs, a special area, separated from the actual Finish area, is to be provided.
-In that area, contact with coaching staff and if needed, the media (written and audiovisual) shall be made possible.
+USA: For competitors who have finished their runs, a special area, separated from the actual Finish area, is to be provided.

+In that area, contact with the media (written and audio-visual) shall be made possible.